If you’re entering the U.S. real estate market from another country, buying a home can seem even more daunting than it does to local Americans.

 If you’re a borrower with an individual tax identification number, there is a program for you.

 ITIN borrowers can take out mortgages of up to $2.5 million and up to 90% loan-to-value ratio.

 While you don’t need a FICO score, you must have a debt-to-income ratio of up to 50% with compensating factors, full income documentation including 24 months of bank statements, and assets that have been seasoned for at least 60 days.

 As an ITIN borrower, you can mortgage a primary residence or second home, but not a commercial property.
 This home can be a townhome, condominium, a two-to-four unit, or a single-family residence.

 Cash-out refinancing is available, gift funds are allowed, and you could access an interest only option.
 Additionally, you could get a seller concession of up to 6% towards closing costs.

-The United States real estate market is complex, but owning property can become a reality no matter your circumstances.
+The U.S. real estate market is complex, but owning property can become a reality no matter your circumstances.

 Even if you lack traditional documentation, working with an experienced broker can help you make your dream a reality.
 As an experienced broker and expert mortgage consultant, I work frequently with foreign nationals and ITIN borrowers to help them navigate the mortgage process.